guptasarthak328/hackrfsdr_sweep_pi/README.md

 This shows the Terminal of the Raspberry Pi.
 It will output a message indicating the connection between the server and client.
 Do not be alarmed by the "0" as this is simply the SDR's way of informing you that the sample rate might be too high and may affect the quality of the frequency sweeps.
 Lowering the sample rate will reduce the number of "0"s.

 <img width="804" alt="image" src="https://user-images.githubusercontent.com/118889521/222168814-5479246d-ac94-4431-b73a-bde0de6cea09.png">
-This shows the Terminal of the Sever (in this a Macbook Pro Visual Studio Code).
+This shows the Terminal of the Server (in this a Macbook Pro Visual Studio Code).
 The output can be modified in 2 ways to show "Message from Client: 'Freq: , dBM: '" or just "'Freq: , dBm: '".
 When you execute the file, the code will comfirm that the server is up an running with a "UDP Server up and running" and then once the Raspberry Pi collects and sends data through Ethernet it will be displayed in 1 of the 2 formats (which can be adjusted by editing the sdr_server.py file, comments have been indicating this).

 ## Terminal Demonstration
 A link to the video can be found here: https://drive.google.com/file/d/18Gwf8aO_eVr3t64fMjhEuFfegfMWZLtG/view?usp=sharing

 Similar screenshots have been included in the "Screenshot" section.
 The first image shows the same annotated image provided above in the "Hardware" section.
 The 2nd image is the Raspberry Pi Terminal if the sdr_client is executed manually.
 The first line initialises relevant libaries and the following lines is the comfirmation of the connection with the HackRF SDR.
 Zeros indicate the sample rate has been set too high.
-The repetitive lines is the messaged received from the sever indicating that there is a connection established.
-The video shows a Macbook's VSC (Sever) terminal.
+The repetitive lines is the messaged received from the server indicating that there is a connection established.
+The video shows a Macbook's VSC (Server) terminal.
 Intially the execution fails as the Raspberry Pi takes time to boot up and connect to the ethernet port's IP address.
 A pop up appears with the Macbook requesting to "Accept Incoming Connection."
 The terminal then outputs the message from the client.